nerdyman/arch-linux-install-scripts/README.md

+## This repository is no longer maintained, if you'd like a similar set up [check out my archinstall](https://github.com/nerdyman/dotfiles/tree/main/archinstall) scripts.

+---

 # Arch Linux Install Scripts (ALIS)

 An opinionated set of scripts to ease the installation and configuration of Arch Linux.